 As you answer the lawyer’s questions, there are a few things you can do to make sure your claim is portrayed in the most accurate light.

-Always give verbal responses.
-Saying, “yes” or “no” verses shaking your head or saying “uh-huh” will help the court reporter accurately type your responses.
+- Always give verbal responses.
+Saying, “yes” or “no” versus shaking your head or saying “uh-huh” will help the court reporter accurately type your responses.

 While walking into a lawyer’s office and answering questions under oath can seem intimidating, being prepared and knowing what to expect can make the experience much less stressful.
 And remember, you don’t have to do this alone.